Suggestions for Current and Prospective Graduate Students

 to teach them include

-In the Summer, it is rare that any graduate ECE courses or any undergraduate
+In the Summer, it is rare that any graduate ECE courses would be offered.

 Here are a few pointers for choosing courses and instructors:

-course evaluations for the instructors for a particular course.
+- Check the course evaluations for the instructors for a particular

 Numeric courses evaluation scores are on a scale of 1-5, with